Ninura: Character

-The meaning of Ninura's name is unknown, though it is agreed that neither of the two attested writings, older dNin-ur4 (𒀭𒊩𒌆𒌴) and newer dNin-ur4-ra (𒀭𒊩𒌆𒌴𒊏), supports the view that it was a genitive construction.
-In the Early Dynastic zame hymns, she is the tutelary goddess of the city of Ĝiša, presumed to be an alternate name of Umma.
-Her best attested epithet is "mother of Umma," ama-tu-da Ĝišaki.
+The meaning of Ninura's name is unknown, though it is agreed that neither of the two attested writings, older dnin-ur4 (𒀭𒊩𒌆𒌴) and newer dnin-ur4-ra (𒀭𒊩𒌆𒌴𒊏), supports the view that it was a genitive construction.
+Manfred Krebernik and Jan Lisman suggest that in the light of wool production being a major industry at Umma, where Ninura was worshiped, the ur4 sign refers to the plucking of sheep in this context.

+Ninura's best attested epithet is "mother of Umma", ama-tu-da Ĝiššaki.
+The toponym Ĝišša is presumed to be an alternate name of Umma.
+However, it was originally a separate settlement corresponding to modern Umm al-ʿAqārib, which came to be abandoned by the end of the Early Dynastic period.
+The inhabitants presumably moved to nearby Umma (HI×DIŠ or UB.MEki, modern Tell Jokha), which might explain why ĜEŠ.KUŠU2ki, originally read as Ĝišša, came to function as a designation of Umma.

-Ninura's husband was Shara, and they (or their temples) commonly appear side by side in known sources.
-In the zame hymns, she precedes him.
+The god Shara was regarded as Ninura's husband, and they (or their temples) are commonly mentioned side by side.
+In the Zame Hymns, she precedes him.
 She is similarly placed before him in early offering lists, and it has been suggested that she might have been the original tutelary deity of Umma, only replaced by Shara in this role later on.
 Hartmut Waetzoldt notes that while this theory is plausible, in historical times Ninura had fewer temples in the area surrounding the city than Shara did.

 The existence of an emblem (šu-nir) of Ninura is mentioned in texts from Umma.
 According to Julia M. Asher-Greve, seals from this city depicting a goddess accompanied by a lion are likely to be representations of her, as the animal was seemingly the city's emblem and appears both alongside inscriptions of members of upper classes of local society and as a symbol of Shara.
 It is also possible that analogously to spouses of a number of other city gods, for example Nanna's wife Ningal, she could be depicted in the company of birds presumed to be swans or geese, who might have functioned as a symbol of both love between the divine couples and of their protective qualities.

-An early literary text from Abu Salabikh mentions Ninura "shaking the heaven and the earth."
+Aside from the Zame Hymns only a single literary text describes Ninura.
+An early UD.GAL.NUN source from Abu Salabikh describes her "making the heaven treamble" and "beating down the earth" to guarantee the city of IRI×A (reading uncertain) will submit to EN.MES, presumed to be a human hero.